Social Media Users in India (2026 Data)

 Source: DataReportal, Statista, Statista 2, Statista 3.

-Most Used Social Media Platform in India
+Most Popular Social Media Platform in India By User Count (2026)

 YouTube Users Statistics in India